cedrati/Cedra/README.md

 # Cedra

-*A Geometric Constant Linking Discrete Time, Rhythm, and Structured Chaos.*
+*A Geometric Constant Linking Discrete Time, Rhythm, and Structured Chaos.
+It's like a mathematical temporal quasi-crystal*

 <br/>